Arruza17/Arruza17/README.md

 ### Hey, I'm Ander 👋

-I'm a 20 year old programmer
+I'm a 20 year old programmer specialized in multiplatform applications willing to apply my knowledge in exciting and challenging projects

 ## 🔭 Current